Ghosts (Pac-Man): Television series

-The 2013 TV series Pac-Man and the Ghostly Adventures featured Pac-Man as a high-school student battling the ghost forces of Lord Betrayus.
+The 2013 TV series Pac-Man and the Ghostly Adventures and its tie-in video games introduce a new ghost antagonist, Lord Betrayus, the ruler of the Netherworld who seeks to take over Pac-World with his ghost army.
 Blinky, Inky, Pinky and Clyde act as secret allies to Pac-Man, hoping to one day be restored to life in exchange.

 Reception

 The ghosts have received a positive reception from critics and have been cited as one of the most recognizable video game villains of all time.
 IGN commented on each of the ghosts having their own personality and "adorable" design.
 Boy's Life praised their simplicity and determination, labeling them as one of the most recognizable villains in video game history.
-In their list of the 50 "coolest" video game villains, Complex ranked the ghosts in as the fourth, noting of their iconic design and recognition and for being "pretty tough customers" Metro UK listed them at second place in their list of the ten greatest video game villains of all time, praising their easy recognition and cute designs.

-Kotaku stated that the ghosts' artificial intelligence was still impressive by modern standards, being "smarter than you think".
-GamesRadar+ liked each of the ghosts having their own unique AI and traits, while GameSpy said that the ghosts' intelligence is one of the game's "most endearing" aspects for adding a new layer of strategy to the game.

-Inky alone was ranked the seventh greatest game villain of all time by Guinness World Records in 2013, based on reader votes.
+In their list of the 50 "coolest" video game villains, Complex writers Foster Kamer and Brittanny Vincent ranked the ghosts in as the fourth, noting their iconic design and recognition and for being "pretty tough customers".
+Metro UK listed them at second place in their list of the ten greatest video game villains of all time, praising their easy recognition and cute designs.
+Kotakus Nathan Grayson stated that despite "still com[ing] a long, long way since then", the ghosts' artificial intelligence in Pac-Man was still impressive by modern standards, being "smarter than you think".
+Stephen Kelly of GamesRadar+ liked each of the ghosts having their own unique AI and traits, while GameSpy said that the ghosts' intelligence is one of the game's "most endearing" aspects for adding a new layer of strategy to the game.
+Inky alone was ranked the eighth greatest game villain of all time by Guinness World Records in 2013, based on reader votes.